The fact that there are so many controversies in the field of nutritional science only causes confusion and many mistakes among the public.

 - Drinking soft drinks in any form is not recommended.
 They also make us gain weight much faster than the same calories of natural beverages.

-- Diet drinks are also very harmful as they contain artificial sweeteners that have to be neutralized by the liver & kidneys.
+- Diet drinks are also very harmful as they contain artificial sweeteners that must be neutralized by the liver & kidneys.

 Pink Himalayan salt.

 Is salt bad for you?
 (In measured quantities, the answer is "No.")